Texas military veteran arrested for allegedly mailing bombs

 BEAUMONT, Texas – Federal authorities say a 40-year-old military veteran has been arrested in connection with two explosive devices found in southeast Texas in recent weeks.

-A probable cause affidavit says investigators found bomb components and mailing materials linked Torres to the devices while executing a search warrant Thursday at his Beaumont home.
+A probable cause affidavit says investigators found bomb components and mailing materials linked Jonathan Matthew Torres to the devices while executing a search warrant Thursday at his Beaumont home.
 Torres was arrested Thursday.

 A device exploded May 10 outside an Episcopal church, shattering windows and causing other damage.
 No one was hurt.